rominavalinejad/Daily-Python-Exercises/Function-Exercises/README.md

 4. After the loop completes, call the 'convert_seconds_to_minutes' function one last time, passing the accumulated total seconds to RETURN the aggregated album duration.
 5. Call 'convert_seconds_to_minutes' with the total accumulated seconds to RETURN the overall album duration.

-# 04-Caesar Cipher Encryptor
+# 04-Function
-## Challenge: Audio Playlist Duration Analyzer
+## Challenge: Caesar Cipher Encryptor

 1. Create a function named 'encrypt_message' that takes two parameters: 'main_text' and 'key_number'.
 2. Inside the function, define a string named 'alphabet' containing all lowercase letters from 'a' to 'z' to serve as your reference roadmap.